nishit-shah/demo/README.md

-some text for readme file, some more updates on branch
+some text for readme file
+this is a safe update